fredokun/yaw/README.md

 # Yaw : live-coding a (simple) 3D world

+**IMPORTANT**: this repository is in archive mode, the **Yaw** project is now developed at yaw-central: https://github.com/yaw-central

 **(ultimately) a 3D live-coding experience for Clojurians of all ages**

 (for now a dumb imperative (!)
 Clojure wrapper for LWJGL...)